The Best Pegboard Systems To Organize Your Garage

 What Tools Do I Need to Install a Pegboard?

-Usually, you’ll only need a Phillips-head screwdriver or cordless screwdriver and a stud finder.
-If you’re installing the pegboard into drywall, you could also need drywall anchors.
+Usually, nothing more than common garage tools like a Phillips-head screwdriver or cordless screwdriver and a stud finder.
+You could also need drywall anchors if you’re installing the pegboard into drywall.

 Should I Worry About Moisture?

 Garages tend to be in damp environments.
-So when installing a pegboard in your garage, you need to be extra careful about the dampness.
+So, when installing a pegboard in your garage, you must be extra careful about the dampness.

 If you’re getting a wooden pegboard, make sure you apply enough varnish on the surface of the board and the wall where you will be mounting it beforehand.